Our Brands

 Frye

-Founded in 1863, Frye is the oldest continuously operating shoe company in America.
+Founded in 1863, Frye is one of America's oldest footwear brands.
 Their handcrafted leather boots have been worn by soldiers, cowboys, and cultural icons for over 160 years.
-Frye boots are built to last decades — the leather softens and molds to your foot over time, creating a fit that's uniquely yours.
+Frye boots are built to last -- the leather softens and molds to your foot over time, creating a fit that's uniquely yours.
 Heritage quality in every stitch.

 Best For